There’s never been a better time to master the art of telecommuting and that includes taking care of your health while working from home (WFH).

 The trick to exercising regularly is to make workouts enjoyable so they don’t feel like work.
 We instinctively do more of the things we like – things that are enjoyable and give us pleasure.

 A way to make this more fun and interesting would be to do it together with a family member so that you can encourage each other.
 When you exercise together, you’ll hardly notice the time passing as you burn calories, get your heart pumping and egg each other on.
 More of a music lover?
 Turn the music up and move to the groove.
-Within the first 5 minutes, you’ll be feeling pumped up and happy.
+As you gradually get into the groove, you’ll be feeling pumped up and happy.

 Doing a workout routine that you enjoy makes a big difference as well.
 Some of us prefer HIIT workout, while others like dancing, lifting weights and holding yoga poses.
 There are many types of exercises you can do at home, from HIIT circuits to cardio-dances, pilates and even kickboxing.
 Working up a sweat can be very enjoyable!
-If you’re not sure where to start, try these
+If you’re not sure where to start, check out HPB's Start2Move exercise guide and try out new basic exercises every week.

 Healthy, nutrient-packed food boosts your energy levels.
 Junk, unhealthy food has the opposite effect and makes us feel sluggish.
 Make eating healthy meals a part of your new WFH routine.